I will show you step by step how to create a plank wall, with stunning results!

 We started the process by marking our studs along the wall.
 I just used a permanent marker and did about 4-5 markings from the floor to the ceiling for each stud (since you’ll eventually be covering one by one with boards).

-Now’s where the math & layout come into play.
+Now’s where the math & layout come into play for your wood plank wall.
 Measure your walls, take a look at where your studs are placed, and map out the location of your boards.
 We wanted to make sure every board hit at least two studs so it would be tightly secured to the wall.

 When we got to the outlets we used a jig saw to make a cut out in the board.
 Then we used electrical spacers to bring out the outlets.